mattermost/mattermost/doc/install/Production-RHEL.md

 1. Navigate to https://mattermost.example.com and create a team and user.
 1. The first user in the system is automatically granted the `system_admin` role, which gives you access to the System Console.
 1. From the `town-square` channel click the dropdown and choose the `System Console` option
 1. Update Email Settings.
 We recommend using an email sending service.
-The example shows how an Amazon SES setup might look (sample credentials shown below are not real).
+The example below assumes AmazonSES.
   * Set *Send Email Notifications* to true
   * Set *Require Email Verification* to true
   * Set *Feedback Name* to `No-Reply`